An easy weeknight salmon recipe made with just 5 ingredients. Ready in less than 20 minutes and so delicious, you’ll want to make it every week!

 - In a small bowl, whisk together the Dijon, honey, soy sauce, garlic, salt, and pepper until smooth.
 Set aside.

 - On the last minute, brush the honey mustard mixture evenly over the salmon fillets.
-Serve salmon with arugula, rice, and any remaining honey mustard sauce.
+Serve salmon with arugula, rice, and/or any remaining honey mustard sauce.
 Enjoy!

 You may also like: